 Enrolling an academically qualified, diverse student body is essential to the University's mission.
 The academic and social environment of the campus is greatly enhanced, and our educational environment prepares students to contribute to and thrive in a global society.

-First deadline applicants: Students who submit their compete applications by the November 1 first deadline will receive an admission decision on Application Tracker by January 31.
+Early action deadline applicants: Students who submit their compete applications by the November 1 early action deadline will receive an admission decision on Application Tracker by January 31.

-Second deadline applicants: Students who submit their complete applications by the January 1 second deadline will receive an admission decision on Application Tracker by March 31.
+Regular deadline applicants: Students who submit their complete applications by the January 1 regular deadline will receive an admission decision on Application Tracker by March 31.

 At the University of Minnesota, we believe that selecting students from a highly talented group of applicants requires an individual assessment of all application materials submitted for each student; every application is read in its entirety.